Ancient astronauts: Overview

-Hypothesis origins and proponents
+History of ancient aliens beliefs and their proponents

-Paleocontact or "ancient astronaut" narratives first appeared in the early science fiction of the late 19th to early 20th century, including the 1898 novel Edison's Conquest of Mars and the works of H.P.
+Paleocontact or "ancient astronaut" narratives first appeared in the early science fiction of the late 19th and early 20th centuries, including the 1898 novel Edison's Conquest of Mars and the works of H.P.
 Lovecraft.
 The idea was proposed in earnest by journalist Harold T. Wilkins in 1954.
 It grew in popularity in the 1960s, mainly due to the Space Race and the success of Erich von Däniken's works, although it also received limited consideration as a serious hypothesis.
 Critics emerged throughout the 1970s, discrediting Von Däniken's claims.
 Ufologists separated the idea from the UFO controversy.
 By the early 1980s little remaining support could be found.